Lecrapouille/PlantUMLStatecharts/README.md

 - [Networkx](https://networkx.org/) before the PlantUML is translated into C++ file, a directed graph structure is created as intermediate structure before generating the C++ code (shall be ideally a MultiDiGraph).
+- [PlantUML](https://plantuml.com) install this tool.
+It is not strictly important for this project it only called to generated PNG files of examples.

 ```
 python3 -m pip install networkx lark